 Simplified Summer Skin Care

-As the weather gets warmer and we want to be outdoors more, no one wants to spend time maintaining a complicated skin care routine.
-That being said, it’s still important to take care of your skin, especially if you’re going to be spending more time under the sun’s harsh UV rays.
+As the weather gets warmer and we want to spend more time outdoors, no one wants the fuss of maintaining a complicated skin care routine.
+That being said, it’s still important to take care of your skin, especially if you’re going to be under the sun’s harsh UV rays.
 Here are some tips for a simplified summer skin care routine that will keep your skin protected so you can get out the door and into summer fun, faster and safer.

 Always Use SPF